miriamrozenbaum/MPB/README.md

 # MPB
 Python REST API

-This project is a backend server and DB for blog
+This project is a backend server and DB for blog.

-In the solution I used:
+In this solution I used:
 * Python as language
 * Flask for web serive with RESTful API
 * SQLAlchemy as ORM to access DB